Involutive bordered Floer homology

 and $\AZ\cup\bAZ$ is a particular nice bordered Heegaard diagram introduced by Auroux and Zarev~\cite{Auroux10:Bordered,Zarev:JoinGlue,LOTHomPair} (see Section~\ref{sec:AZ}), whose type \AAm\ bimodule is, consequently, easy to describe.

-Combining these steps, we have now described how to compute $\CFa(Y)$.
-Note that this algorithm is practical, at least for manifolds with small Heegaard genus and not-too-complicated gluing maps~\cite[Section 9.5]{LOT4}.
+Combining these steps gives an algorithm to compute $\CFa(Y)$.
+This algorithm is practical, at least for manifolds with small Heegaard genus and not-too-complicated gluing maps~\cite[Section 9.5]{LOT4}.
 Further improvements have been made by Zhan~\cite{Zhan14:thesis}.

 The other key tools for computing involutive Heegaard Floer homology come from earlier work on dualities in bordered Heegaard Floer homology~\cite{LOTHomPair}.
-Recall that a bordered Heegaard diagram consists of an oriented surface-with-boundary $\Sigma$, a collection $\alphas$ of arcs and circles in $\Sigma$, a collection $\betas$ of circles in $\Sigma$, and a basepoint $z$ in $\bdy\Sigma$ (satisfying certain conditions)~\cite[Section 4.1]{LOT1}.
+Recall that a bordered Heegaard diagram consists of an oriented surface-with-boundary $\Sigma$, a collection $\alphas$ of arcs and circles in $\Sigma$, a collection $\betas$ of circles in $\Sigma$, and a basepoint $z$ in $\bdy\Sigma$ satisfying certain conditions~\cite[Section 4.1]{LOT1}.
 We can also consider a \emph{$\beta$-bordered} Heegaard diagram, in which $\alphas$ consists only of circles and $\betas$ consists of arcs and circles~\cite[Section 3.1]{LOTHomPair}.
 Given a bordered Heegaard diagram $\HD$, there is an associated $\beta$-bordered Heegaard diagram $\HD^\beta$, obtained by exchanging the roles of the $\alpha$- and $\beta$-curves in $\HD$.
 The boundary of a $\beta$-bordered Heegaard diagram is a \emph{$\beta$-pointed matched circle}.
 Given a pointed matched circle $\PMC$, let $\PMC^\beta$ be the corresponding $\beta$-pointed matched circle.
 Another operation on bordered Heegaard diagrams (respectively pointed matched circles) is reversal of the orientation of the Heegaard surface (respectively circle); we will denote this with a minus sign.
 Given a Heegaard diagram $\HD$ with boundary $\PMC$, the invariants of these objects are related as follows:

 where the overline denotes the dual $\Ainf$-module or type $D$ structure~\cite{LOTHomPair}.
-(As usual in the bordered Floer literature, we are using superscripts to denote type $D$ structures and subscripts for $\Ainf$ actions.)
+As usual in the bordered Floer literature, we are using superscripts to denote type $D$ structures and subscripts for $\Ainf$ actions.

 Given a bordered Heegaard diagram $\HD$ with boundary $\PMC$, let $\conj{\HD}=-\HD^\beta$, so $\conj{\HD}$ is a $\beta$-bordered Heegaard diagram with boundary $\conj{\PMC}=-\PMC^\beta$.
 From the isomorphisms above, it follows that: